jnweiger/OCFFS/README.md

 effective UID (e.g. euid=0) for debugging.

 The client uses inotify in the entire sync folder tree.
-Being a FUSE file system, OCFFS also gets all events its mountpoint, but not necessarily on the lower level view.
+Being a FUSE file system, OCFFS also gets all events in its mountpoint, but not necessarily on the lower level view.
 Mounting inplace may or may not interfere with the inotify events the client expects to see.
 To be evaluated.

 python-fusepy is an efficient, thin and apparently complete binding on libfuse.
-It is yet unknown if the self object allows to access the needed PID and UID informations.
 Switch libfuse to raw_fi mode? class fuse_ctx has uid, gid, pid.
 Also class fuse_context, method fuse_get_context().

-Need to access the sqlite database of the client, for the set of "correct" metadata.
+We need to access the sqlite database of the client, for the set of "correct" metadata.
 Sqlite has a global lock.
 That should do for the prototype code.

 Issue: Are we single threaded?
 Can we handle other filesystem calls, while we